Popsicool/alx-low_level_programming/README.md

-A repository for low level programming
+A readme file for alx-low_level_programming directory